Remodeled Home of the Month in St. Paul gets additional space for growing family

 “If it weren’t for this house, I’d still be in Chicago,” Gurley said, adding she “loved everything” about the St. Paul home.

 At around 1,400 square feet with two bedrooms and one bathroom, the house gave Gurley ample space to live, entertain and work remotely.
-But when she decided to start her own family, Gurley realized her home needed adjustments: an additional bedroom and a main floor powder room.
+But when she decided to start her own family, Gurley realized her home needed adjustments: an additional bedroom and a main-floor powder room.

 “For potty training,” she explained.

 There were flow issues, too, such as a tight kitchen and a side door but no back door, which created awkward access to the back patio and alley garage.
 Once again following her sister’s lead, Gurley hired architect Todd Hansen with Albertsson Hansen.
-He’d done a project at her sister’s house down the street about fifteen years ago, and Gurley had seen how he worked when she visited during the remodel.
+He’d done a project at her sister’s house down the street about 15 years ago, and Gurley had seen how he worked when she visited during the remodeling.

 Cutting corners